-- A snake - Because they’ll cool.
+- A snake - Because they’re cool.
 You can get creative with this one as well and draw a pet snake wrapped around a woman’s body or draw the mythological character Medusa with her snakes for hair.
 There’s plenty of reference inspiration online.

 - A butterfly - You can practice portraying beautiful patterns and color combinations and even get creative with your unique patterns for butterfly wings.

 If you’re inspired by magic, fiction, and mythology, drawing a fantastical creature might motivate you.

 It will also activate your imagination and open up your mind to unique ideas that might lead to conceptualizing creatures of your own.
 Drawing mythical creatures falls more on the challenging side of the difficulty scale, but you can always simply reduce it to a basic line drawing depiction.